-- 1.1 The Data Protection Act 1998 (DPA) builds upon the 1994 Act and came into force on 1 March 2000.
+- 1.1 UK GDPR and the Data Protection Act 2018 (DPA) builds upon the 1994 and 1998 Acts and came into force on 25 May 2018.
 The prime objective of the Act is to protect the right of privacy of the individual citizen against the misuse of personal data by organisations and to restrict the flow of certain information.
 It gives certain rights to individuals in relation to personal data or information held about them on computer and some manual systems.
 It requires those who record and use personal information to be open about their use of that information and to develop sound practices.
-The Data Protection Act contains eight principles which regulate the way data can be collected, handled and used and these are outlined in section 3 of this Policy. - 1.2 In practice, all registered social landlords (RSLs) and their tenants and prospective tenants are affected by the Act.
+The Data Protection Act contains seven key principles which regulate the way data can be collected, handled and used and these are outlined in section 3 of this Policy. - 1.2 In practice, all registered social landlords (RSLs) and their tenants and prospective tenants are affected by the Act.
 All RSLs are subject to the duties under the Act and must register with the Information Commissioner.
-Notification must include a general description of security measures and include the name and address of the Controller, ie details of the Co-operative, a description of personal data held and who the typical data subjects are, together with the reason and method of processing and holding the information. - 1.3 There are a number of offences, which, if the provisions of the DPA and the Computer Misuse Act are not complied with, will affect the Co-operative and its employees.
-The general provisions of the Act are: - a) all processing of computer personal data must be registered - b) personal data must only be processed as specified in the registration - c) personal data must not be disclosed to any unauthorised person - d) individuals have, on request, a right to a copy of the data held and appropriate security measures must be taken to protect personal data - 1.4 The undernoted are offences under the terms of the Computer Misuse Act - a) unauthorised access to computer material - b) unauthorised access with intent to commit or facilitate commission of further offences - c) unauthorised modification of computer material - 1.5 Apart from where there is a legitimate business reason, anyone using another person's user login and password, whether registered or not, will be committing an offence in the first category.
-The copying of any data not specifically authorised, even into one's own files could be an offence in the third category above.
+Notification must include a general description of security measures and include the name and address of the Controller, i.e. details of the Co-operative, a description of personal data held and who the typical data subjects are, together with the reason and method of processing and holding the information. - 1.3 The DPA alongside UK GDPR sets out the framework for data protection law in the UK.
+Non-compliance with UK data protection laws may have adverse impacts on the Co-operative and employees.
+There are a number of offences, which, if the provisions of the DPA and the Computer Misuse Act are not complied with, will affect the Co-operative and its employees.
+The general provisions of the DPA and UK GDPR, relevant to the Co-operative are: - a) personal data must only be processed if there is a lawful basis for the processing - b) a record of all processing activities must be kept - c) personal data must only be processed for the purpose it was collected - d) appropriate security measures must be taken to protect personal data - e) personal data must not be disclosed to any unauthorised person - f) individuals have on request, a number of rights relating to their personal data, including a right to a copy of the data held, a right to have inaccurate information corrected and a right to erasure of their data. - g) the ICO (and sometimes affected individuals) must be notified of data breaches in certain circumstances within 72 hours of the breach occurring.

-1.6 All staff should note, and be aware of, their access rights for any given hardware, software or data and should not experiment or attempt to access hardware, software or data for which they have no approval or need to conduct their duties.
+- 1.4 The undernoted are offences under the terms of the Computer Misuse Act - a) unauthorised access to computer material - b) unauthorised access with intent to commit or facilitate commission of further offences - c) unauthorised modification of computer material - 1.5 Apart from where there is a legitimate business reason, anyone using another person's user login and password, whether registered or not, will be committing an offence in the first category.
+The copying of any data not specifically authorised, even into one's own files could be an offence in the third category above. - 1.6 All staff should note, and be aware of, their access rights for any given hardware, software or data and should not experiment or attempt to access hardware, software or data for which they have no approval or need to conduct their duties.